 In this condition, there is too much amniotic fluid around your baby during pregnancy.
-It happens in about 1 in 100 pregnancies.
+It happens in about 1% of pregnancies.
 It’s also called polyhydramnios.

 Your baby needs amniotic fluid to grow.
 This watery fluid is inside the amniotic sac (membrane).
 It’s sometimes called the bag of waters.
 Your baby stays in this fluid for all of pregnancy.
 It helps to cushion and protect your baby.
 Amniotic fluid also helps your baby’s lungs, kidneys, and gastrointestinal tract grow.

 The fluid is made by your baby’s lungs and kidneys.
 Your baby swallows the fluid and passes it out as urine.
 The waste is taken away through your placenta.